turboza/omise-client-app-example/README.md

-# Omise Tokenization Example
+# Omise Client App Example
-Showcases for the usage of Omise Tokenization API on various platforms to help you make a decision which way to use and how to.
+Showcases for the usage of Omise Tokenization API to build client app that accepts credit card on various platforms to help you make a decision which way to use and how to.

 ![Tokenization Process](https://cdn.omise.co/assets/developer-documents/images_jpg/small_token@2x.jpg)